The program might be ending, but this opens the door to something new.

 — Doug, team pastor

 When we first started building One Parish One Prisoner in 2017 with a handful of teams, we quickly learned a foundational lesson.
+(We shared this story in Module 2 on Success, but it’s well worth repeating here.)

 Terrance had only been out of prison a few months.
-He was still wearing a GPS ankle monitor, not even past his official “release date” yet.
+He was still wearing a GPS ankle monitor, not even past his official release date yet.

-He told me his One Parish One Prisoner team all gathered, on a sunny Sunday morning, excited to see him again in person after pandemic distancing.
+He told me his One Parish One Prisoner team had all gathered on a sunny Sunday morning, excited to see him again in person after pandemic distancing.
 After about an hour of catching up about their lives, one team member asked, “So what’s next?
 Do we keep meeting?
 Are we done?”

 “I just stayed quiet,” Terrance told me on the phone.
 “I thought I’d just see what they were thinking.”

-Another said, “Well, maybe we’re done with Terrance.
-But I think we start with the next guy now?”
+Another said, “Well, maybe we’re done with Terrance,” and gave him an approving wink.
+“But I think we start with the next guy now?”

 The rest of the team agreed.